Congo court appoints temporary administrator to run China Moly's Tenke mine

 By Aaron Ross

-DAKAR, Feb 28 (Reuters) - A court in Democratic Republic of Congo on Monday appointed a temporary administrator to run China Molybdenum's 603993.SS Tenke Fungurume copper and cobalt mine at the request of state miner Gecamines, a minority shareholder in the project.
+DAKAR, March 1 (Reuters) - A court in Democratic Republic of Congo on Monday appointed a temporary administrator from state miner Gecamines to run China Molybdenum's 603993.SS Tenke Fungurume mine amid a dispute between the shareholders over reserves of copper and cobalt.

-The order from the Tribunal of Commerce in the southeastern city of Lubumbashi marks a significant development in a dispute that broke out last year between Congolese authorities and China Moly over reserve levels at the mine.

-The court appointed Sage Ngoie Mbayo, who Gecamines recently appointed as its representative to the mine, as administrator for a period of six months.
+The court appointed Sage Ngoie Mbayo, who Gecamines recently named as its representative for the mine, as administrator for six months.
 He will take over management responsibilities from China Molybdenum-appointed chief executive, Jun Zhou.

-The court tasked Ngoie with "reconciling the two partners on the points of divergence, namely access to technical information and social affairs of the company".
+The court tasked Ngoie with "reconciling the two partners on the points of divergence, namely access to technical information".

+China Moly had no immediate comment.
+A lawyer for TFM's China Moly-appointed leadership, Azarias Ruberwa, told Reuters that TFM planned to appeal the court's order.

+The creation of the government commission in August was part of a broader set of moves against Chinese investors, who control about 70% of Congo's mining sector, according to the country's chamber of mines.

 Tenke Fungurume produced around 182,600 tonnes of copper and 15,400 tonnes of cobalt in 2020, the last year for which complete data is available.